Fellows Program (PLFP)

 - A Leader Development Certificate upon completion of the program to add value and differentiate your resume from all of the rest

-- The Fellows Program is open to currently enrolled junior-level and senior-level students in the College of Business, College of Education, College of Ethnic Studies, College of Health & Social Sciences, College of Liberal & Creative Arts, and College of Science & Engineering.
+- The Fellows Program is open to currently enrolled junior-level, senior-level & graduate-level students in the Lam Family College of Business, Graduate College of Education, College of Ethnic Studies, College of Health & Social Sciences, College of Liberal & Creative Arts, and College of Science & Engineering.

 - Completion of Fellows application for a designated semester.

-President’s Leadership Fellows Program (PLFP) will consist of 7 sessions.
-Due to COVID-19 PLFP will only be offering the afternoon cohort.
-The afternoon cohort will meet from on select Wednesdays from 12:15 p.m. – 1:45 p.m.
+President's Leadership Fellows Program (PLFP) will consist of 8 sessions.
+The cohort will meet on select Wednesdays from 12:15-1:45pm.
 All sessions will be held via Zoom.
-Please, make sure to have your full name on your Zoom account for attendance purposes.
+Please, make sure to have your full name on your Zoom account for attendance purpose.

-Applications will be sent to Junior and Senior level students to their SFSU email.
+Applications will be sent to Junior, Senior & Graduate-level students to their SFSU email.
 If you do not receive an email, please click on the Apply Now link below.

 Questions?
 Please contact

-Joseph Adams - Leadership Development & Outreach Specialist, Career Services & Leadership Development
+Benjamin Safer – Leadership Success & Career Advisor, Career Services & Leadership Development

 -Who is eligible to apply?

-Juniors and Seniors are welcomed to the program
+Juniors, Seniors and Graduate-level students are welcomed to the program

 -I just transferred, am I eligible to apply to the program?